LoginVSI/LE-PBI-Connector/README.md

 > NOTE: The connector will need to be placed in the Custom Connectors folder of your Power BI Desktop install previously to opening the `.pbit` file as shown above

-Below is a summary of the pagea and their contents of the Login Enterprise template report:
+Below is a summary of the pages and their contents of the Login Enterprise template report:

 ### Summary
 - Overview of total test runs and user sessions